Iris Chang: Depression and death

 Chang suffered a nervous breakdown in August 2004, which her family, friends, and doctors attributed in part to constant sleep deprivation, dozens of herbal supplements, and heavy doses of psychologically damaging prescription medication.
 At the time, she was several months into research for her fourth book, about the Bataan Death March.
 She was also promoting The Chinese in America.
 While en route to Harrodsburg, Kentucky, where she planned to gain access to a "time capsule" of audio recordings from servicemen, she suffered an extreme bout of depression that left her unable to leave her hotel room in Louisville.
-A local veteran, Arthur Kelly, who was assisting her research helped her check into Norton Psychiatric Hospital in Louisville, where she was diagnosed with reactive psychosis, placed on heavy medication for three days and then released to her parents.
+A local veteran, Arthur Kelly, who was assisting her research, helped her check into Norton Psychiatric Hospital in Louisville, where she was diagnosed with reactive psychosis, placed on heavy medication for three days and then released to her parents.
 After the release from the hospital, she continued to suffer from depression and experienced the side effects of several medications she was taking.
 Chang was also reportedly deeply disturbed by much of the subject matter of her research.

-On November 9, 2004, at about 9 a.m., Chang was found dead in the driver's seat of her Oldsmobile Alero car by a Santa Clara Valley Water District employee on a rural road south of Los Gatos, California and west of State Route 17, in Santa Clara County.
-Investigators concluded that Chang had shot herself through the mouth with a revolver.
+On November 9, 2004, at 9:15 A.M., Chang was found dead in the driver's seat of her Oldsmobile Alero car by a Santa Clara Valley Water District employee on a rural road south of Los Gatos, California and west of State Route 17, in Santa Clara County.
+Investigators concluded that Chang had committed suicide by shooting herself through the mouth with a .45 Ruger Old Army revolver.
 At the time of her death, she had been taking the medications Depakote and Risperdal to stabilize her mood.

 It was later discovered that she had left behind three suicide notes each dated November 8, 2004.
 "Statement of Iris Chang" stated:

 I promise to get up and get out of the house every morning.
 I will stop by to visit my parents then go for a long walk.
 I will follow the doctor's orders for medications.
 I promise not to hurt myself.
 I promise not to visit Web sites that talk about suicide.

 The next note was a draft of the third:

 When you believe you have a future, you think in terms of generations and years.
 When you do not, you live not just by the day — but by the minute.
 It is far better that you remember me as I was—in my heyday as a best-selling author—than the wild-eyed wreck who returned from Louisville. ...
 Each breath is becoming difficult for me to take—the anxiety can be compared to drowning in an open sea.
 I know that my actions will transfer some of this pain to others, indeed those who love me the most.
 Please forgive me.